Always Encrypted with Secure Enclaves

 Rich computations (preview) - operations on encrypted columns, including pattern matching (the LIKE predicate) and range comparisons, are supported inside the secure enclave, which unlocks Always Encrypted to a broad range of applications and scenarios that require such computations to be performed inside the database system.

-In SQL Server 2019 preview, rich computations are pending several performance optimizations and error-handling enhancements, and are currently disabled by default.
+In SQL Server 2019, rich computations are pending several performance optimizations and error-handling enhancements, and are currently disabled by default.
 To enable rich computations, see Enable rich computations.

-In SQL Server 2019 preview, Always Encrypted with secure enclaves uses Virtualization-based Security (VBS) secure memory enclaves (also known as Virtual Secure Mode, or VSM enclaves) in Windows.
+In SQL Server 2019, Always Encrypted with secure enclaves uses Virtualization-based Security (VBS) secure memory enclaves (also known as Virtual Secure Mode, or VSM enclaves) in Windows.

 Secure Enclave Attestation